allfed/ALLFED-Repository-Template/README.md

   - Camel case for class name: MyClass
   - Camel case with spaces for jupyter notebook: Analyze Brain Data.ipynb
 * Delete dead code!
 Don't outcomment code you don't use anymore, but delete it instead.
 If you need to find it again, that's what we have git for.
+* Use Jupyter Notebooks only for explanations and visualization.
+The actual programming should be happening in `.py` files.

 To make this easier you can use auto-formatter that change your code to be formatted in PEP 8 when you safe it.
 E.g. [here for Spyder](https://stackoverflow.com/questions/51463223/how-to-use-pep8-module-using-spyder).